 These are just some of the "trade secrets" of highly accomplished writers of fundraising materials.

-Tom Ahern, in How to Write Fundraising Materials That Raise More Money, has packed his less than 200-page book with many more insights and tips.
-Ahern specializes in writing copy that motivates donors to give.
+Tom Ahern, in How to Write Fundraising Materials That Raise More Money, has packed his book with many more insights and tips for writing copy that motivates donors to give.

-You don't have to be a brilliant writer to do the same, but you do need to know the best practices that have been proven to work.
+You don't have to be a brilliant writer to do the same, but you do need to know a little psychology to persuade a broad range of readers.